-Even though the first bacteria to attach are helpful, when you leave biofilm on your teeeth is allows subsequent, more harmful, bacteria to cling to your teeth and gums.
+Even though the first bacteria to attach are helpful, when you leave biofilm on your teeth, this allows subsequent, more harmful, bacteria to cling to your teeth and gums.
 Especially harmful is the last layer of bacteria, the layer that leads to periodontitis (severe gum disease).
 Even though these bacteria are always present in your mouth, they only become harmful after they attach to your gums.

-Gum disease allows for bacteria release into the bloodstream
+Gum disease allows for bacteria released into the bloodstream

 Dental plaque biofilm is the main cause of gum disease.
-As the bacteria breaks the attachment of the gums from the teeth.
-This opens a direct communication with the bloodstream.
-Bacteria released into the bloodstream is called a bacteremia.
+As the bacteria break the attachment of the gums from the teeth.
+This opens direct communication with the bloodstream.
+Bacteria released into the bloodstream is called bacteremia.
 Beyond gum disease, invasive surgical procedures also introduce bacteria into your system.
-It is thought that many dental procedures cause bacteremias.
-Health problems ranging from heart disease, stroke, impotence, to dementia and diabetes have been linked to bacteria being released into the bloodstream.
-Endocarditis is a serious heart infection caused by bacteremias.
+It is thought that many dental procedures cause bacteremia.
+Health problems ranging from heart disease, stroke, and impotence, to dementia and diabetes have been linked to bacteria being released into the bloodstream.
+Endocarditis is a serious heart infection caused by bacteremia.
 Patients with heart valve issues or recently placed artificial joints need to be pre-medicated.

 How Can Brushing Your Teeth Affect Biofilm Formation?